Highline to The Loop

 The most difficult section of the hike is climbing up and over the saddle between Haystack Butte and Mt.
 Gould.
 From this upper vantage point, though, the views are truly great, making for an ideal spot to take a break for lunch or snacks.
 This point is also a good time to turn back for those looking for a shorter, out-and-back route.

-on your right.
-If you have extra time and energy, this side trail is just shy of two miles, out-and-back, and provides stunning views of Grinnell Glacier
+To continue on the hike, keep heading north below Mt Gould to the east, until you arrive at a junction with the Grinnell Glacier Overlook on your right.
+If you have extra time and energy, this side trail is just shy of two miles, out-and-back, and provides stunning views of Grinnell Glacier, over toward Many Glacier.

 From the junction with the Grinnell Glacier Overlook Trail, you are 0.7 miles from the historic Granite Park Chalet, which is another great place to catch your breath and refill your water bottle.
 Keep your eyes on alert in this area, as the pass and the meadows attract both deer and bears.
 From Granite Park Chalet, it is four miles of downhill travel through the burned forest to the Loop.
 The park’s free shuttle is a popular way to experience this route, as you can easily catch a ride back to your starting point.

-If you prefer hiking more uphill than down, you may want start at the Loop in the cool of the morning and work your way up to Logan Pass
+If you prefer hiking more uphill than down, you may want start at the Loop in the cool of the morning and work your way up to Logan Pass.

 This content was created by Jake Bramante of Hike 734.
 Visit hike734.com for more expert Glacier content and maps that help you decide which trail to hike.